 Can I keep the urn on my mantelpiece?

-The Catholic View on Cremation Updated for 2025 and 2026 shows a Church that is listening to the needs of its people while remaining steadfast in its theological convictions.
-By allowing for communal repositories and limited retention of ashes in significant places, the Vatican has made it easier for families to honor their loved ones within the bounds of the faith, even amidst rising costs and changing social norms.
+The Catholic Church's current position on cremation reflects a Church that listens to the needs of its people while remaining steadfast in its theological convictions.
+By allowing communal repositories and limited retention of ashes in significant places, the Vatican has made it easier for families to honor their loved ones within the bounds of the faith, even with rising costs and changing social norms.

 If you are currently in the process of planning, remember that your first and best resource is your local parish priest.
 He can help you navigate the specific norms of your diocese and ensure that your tribute is one of dignity, hope, and peace.